AdneryMaslov/UAVs/README.md

 # Development of a model for detecting mammals using photos from UAVs

 ## Description
-Creating ML-model of identifying mammals using a UAVs.
+UAVs by VMAS'ы is a project providing a ML-model capable to identify mammals on images and video by using a UAVs.

 ## We use:
 - PyTorch framework  - for machine learning and deep learning